 This chili burrito recipe is one I concocted when I first became interested in Southwestern/Mexican food over thirty years ago.
 Soft flour tortillas filled with smashed cheesy beans and topped with beef and bean chili.
-Simple, yet hardly authentic.
-Everyone used to rave over the dish so I made it a lot.
-Winning a batch of Larry’s very own homemade Chili Seasoning (see below) was a perfect excuse to drag out this recipe.
+Simple and delicious.
+Everyone used to rave about it, so I made it often.
+Winning a batch of Larry’s very own homemade Chili Seasoning was a perfect excuse to drag out this recipe.
 It probably hadn’t seen the light of day for twenty years.

 A few weeks ago, I was thrilled to receive an envelope containing my winnings of Chili Seasoning from Larry over at Big Dude’s Eclectic Ramblings.
 Larry writes a great blog and is constantly serving up mouth-watering after mouth-watering meal .
 If you haven’t been to his site, you’re missing out.